shodanshok/psync/README.md

 *Result:* the file is moved/renamed on remote partner without any backired event

 ## Repository content and file structure
 In order to perform well in low-bandwidth, high latency link, psync is composed of a centralized, left-only "brain" called `psync.py` and decentralized `filter.py`, `helpers.py` and `cinotify` files.
 In addition, I wrote some (rather crude) shell wrapper to start/stop it and to check replication correctness.
 These wrapper are nor elegant nor polished, by they accomplish their work.
-You are free to contribute with better "glue code" (and to enhance/rewrite/refactor the core code also!).
+You are welcome to contribute with better "glue code" (and to enhance/rewrite/refactor the core code also!).

 Some more in-depth information: